ismail-memon-123/agentic_ai_assign_3/README.md

 Take a look at the screenshot, I made up a edm dj (slightly changed David Guetta's name and copied a part of an article about him with the changed name.
 When asked about the fake DJ the information from the article is presented and the sources cited).

+I also used chat gpt to generate a fake article about a fake country and asked questions about that.
 # Troubleshooting

 ## GEMINI_API_KEY not found